hegdesan-us/final_project/README.md

 ## Model performance comparision after Hyper Parameter Tuning
 precision focuses on minimizing false positives (incorrectly identifying a healthy individual as having a condition), while recall prioritizes identifying all actual cases (minimizing false negatives, or missing real cases).
 For this analysis, we focus on precision.

-**Observation** GradientBoosting with learning_rate': 1, 'n_estimators': 200 has the precision of 0.95.
-This model has provided the accuracy rate of 89% on the test data.
+**Observation** GradientBoosting with has the precision of 0.48 and  recall of 0.29.
+This model has provided the accuracy rate of 84% on the test data.
 However, it is computationally intensive.

 ![Performance with hyper parameter tuning](images/Performance-hyper.png)